RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 To run Selenium we need to install Java.
 You can check whether Java is installed by typing `java -version`.
 Most likely Java won't be installed or you'll need to update it to Java 8.

 On Ubuntu 14.04 you will need to add a Personal Package Archive that can download and install Java 8.
 We do this with the following commands.
-One note is always be careful with PPAs don't add them to a live server unless you have tested and validated them on a dev box first.
+One note: always be careful with PPAs don't add them to a live server unless you have tested and validated them on a dev box first.

 ```
+# Add the PPA
 sudo add-apt-repository ppa:webupd8team/java

+# Update your local repository
 sudo apt-get update

+# Install Java 8
 sudo apt-get install -y oracle-java8-installer
 ```

-If you install Java successfully you can run `java -version` again and you should see something similar to `java version "1.8.0_151"`.
+If you install Java successfully you can run `java -version` again and you should see output similar to `java version "1.8.0_151"`.

 ### Download Selenium

 After we have Java setup we need to download the latest version of Selenium which is a Java executable.
 It does not need to be installed.

-If you're not clear on what Selenium is, it is basically a tool that allows you to automate the execution of actions within a browser.
+If you're not clear on what Selenium is, it is basically a tool that allows you to automate a browser.
 This can be done by opening an actual browser window or via a headless browser.
-You can of course find out more on the [Selenium Website]()
+You can of course find out more on the [Selenium Website](http://www.seleniumhq.org/)

 ```
+# Make a Selenium directory
 sudo mkdir /usr/local/share/selenium

+# Download Selenium into your new selenium directory
 sudo wget http://selenium-release.storage.googleapis.com/3.7/selenium-server-standalone-3.7.1.jar -P /usr/local/share/selenium
 ```